edgedb/easy-edgedb/chapter13/index.md

 };
 ```

-It shows us all the types attached to `Person` so far:
+The output shows us all the types attached to `Person` so far:

 ```
 {